fimac/commanded_learnings/README.md

 ### Breaking down the output from the console.

+The full output from the console is in this text file (console_output.txt)

 1. We make a post call to a route we have set up at /api/accounts that kicks off the create function in the account controller.